soumavit/cvut_apo_snake/README.md

 # cvut_apo_snake
-A simple snake game designed for the MicroZed board with included console simulator version
+A simple snake game designed for the MicroZed board with included console simulator version and user manual.